Consumer Digital Empowerment Index

 – More than 3 out of 4 respondents believe that ten years from now, the consumer experience will be mainly digital.

 – Of users who have used a digital service in the last 24 months, a large majority found it useful, easy to use and preferable to the offline version.
-Among the most empowering services are messaging and emails, online banking, shopping and social media.
+Among the most empowering services are online banking, messaging and emails, shopping and social media.

 3 out of 4 respondents